Frequently Asked Questions. (Self-Serving Propaganda Thinly Disguised As )

 Why the heck should I hire you?

 Let’s put it this way.
 Would you take out your own appendix?
 Would you produce a TV spot without hiring a director?
 If your answer to either of these questions is ‘yes,’ then perhaps you belong on the second list below: “People who shouldn’t hire WWW.”
-But if you recognize that creating fantastic sounding podcasts, phenomenal radio advertising, or sizzling sound design are each specialized, very difficult arts, then you’re more likely on the list that follows immediately:
+But if you recognize that creating fantastic sounding podcasts, phenomenal audio ads, or sizzling sound design are each specialized, very difficult arts, then you’re more likely on the list that follows immediately:

 People Who Should Hire WWW